Premature birth - for dads and partners

 Premature, or preterm, birth is when a baby is born before 37 weeks of pregnancy.
 About 8 out of every 100 babies are born prematurely in the UK.

 The midwife or doctor will tell your partner if there’s a known risk of giving birth early.
-They will explain what care your partner will receive to lower the chances of this happening.
-They will also tell you what symptoms to look out for, that may show your partner is going into labour.
+They will explain what care they will be offered to lower the chances of this happening.
+They will also tell you what signs to look out for, that may show your partner is going into premature labour.

-When a baby is born too soon, they may need special care on the ward or in a baby unit.
+When a baby is born prematurely, they may need special care on the ward or in a baby (neonatal) unit.
 They may be transferred to a more specialised unit if they were born very early or need extra care.

-You will play an important role in caring for your baby in the neonatal unit.
-You’ll usually be able to be with your baby straight after the birth while your partner receives any treatment they may need.
-Caring for your baby can help you and your baby feel less stressed and strengthen your bond.
-But don’t feel pressured into doing anything you don’t feel comfortable with.
+You can play an important role in caring for your baby in hospital.
+You can usually be with your baby straight after the birth while your partner gets any treatment they need.
+Caring for your baby can help you, your partner and your baby, including lowering your stress and helping you bond with your baby.
+But do not feel pressured into doing anything you don’t feel comfortable with.

 Here are some tips for caring for your baby in the neonatal unit: